• AMS GP page

 Remote and rural locations in the Northern Territory, Western Australia and Queensland offer the most opportunities for AMS locum work.
 The Northern Territory provides some very popular AMS locum opportunities that tend to fill up quickly.

-We understand that every doctor’s needs vary regarding job placement.
+We understand that every doctor’s requirements vary.
 We work closely with our GP locums to understand their needs and preferences in terms of location, working hours, and other amenities that matter to them.
 As a result, we offer a personalised service to each locum doctor who approaches us.
 We take the time to find a role that matches their skills and expertise whilst acknowledging the need for cultural competence in working with Indigenous communities.

 Frequently Asked Questions About GP Locum Jobs in Indigenous Health